 Before I get into actually stating my techniques, I would just like to say that all hair is different so some of techniques may work for you, some of them may not but it all comes down to trying and adapting techniques to see what works does!

 Technique No. 1: Abandoning the comb, I rarely use a comb or denman brush.
-I find that when I fingercomb through my hair (wet/damp with conditioner), I get rid of tangles, shed hair and maintain curl definition.
+I find that when I fingercomb through my hair (wet/damp), I get rid of tangles, shed hair and maintain curl definition.

 Technique No. 2: Squeezing excess water of hair rather towel drying.
 I found that towel drying would frizz and rough up my curls but by squeezing out excess water I could avoid frizz.
 You can always blot your hair with a towel if you still have excess water.